jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Configuration-and-settings.md

 ![](configuration-points.png) {width="400"}

-The tab *Points* gives access to the configuration fo all celestial points that Enigma supports.
+The tab *Points* gives access to the configuration for all celestial points that Enigma supports.
-For each point you will find a checkbox.
+For each point, you will find a checkbox.
 Check this box if you want to take the celestial point into account, deselect it if you do not want to use it.

 There is also a value *Orb%* (Orb percentage) that you can change.
-Click on the number for the orb and a small popup screen appears where you can edit the value.
+Click on the number for the orb and a small pop-up screen appears where you can edit the value.
 You can enter a percentage from 0 up to 100, make sure you use only whole numbers.
 It is possible to define a percentage for a point that is not selected, so it is easy to remember a percentage if you later decide to include the point.